hellloxiaotian/MWDCNN/README.md

-This paper is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Bob Zhang, Yanning Zhang, David Zhang.
-Its training codes are will be released when this paper is accepted.
+This paper as well as  Multi-stage image denoising with the wavelet transform  is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Bob Zhang, Yanning Zhang, David Zhang, which is accepted by the Pattern Recognition (SCI-IF:8.518) in 2022.
+Its training codes are will be released soon.